transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ### Option 1: Create a new peer or single-node ordering service using certificates from an external CA
 {: #ibp-console-adv-deployment-third-party-ca-create-peer-orderer}

 You can skip to **Option 2** if you want to create a new five node ordering service.
-The following instructions are only for creating a peer or single-node ordering service using certificates from your external CA.
+The following instructions are only for creating a peer or single-node ordering service with certificates from your external CA.
 {:note}

-Now that you have gathered all the necessary certificates, you are ready to create a peer or ordering service which uses those certificates.
+Now that you have gathered all the necessary certificates, you are ready to create a peer or ordering service that uses those certificates.
 Follow these instructions to create the peer or single-node ordering service with certificates from an external CA.

-1. On the **Nodes** tab click **Add peer** or **Add ordering service**.
+1. On the **Nodes** tab, click **Add peer** or **Add ordering service**.
 2. Make sure the option to **Create** the peer or ordering service is selected.
 Then click **Next**.
-3. After entering a display name for the node, select the option to use an external CA.
+3. After you enter a display name for the node, select the option to use an external CA.
 4. Step through the panels and upload the files corresponding to the certificate and private key you gathered.
 5. Ensure you select the peer or ordering service organization MSP definition that you imported into the console from the drop-down list.
 6. On the last step when you are asked to associate an identity with your peer or ordering service, you need to click **New identity**.
 7. Specify any value as the **Display name** for this identity.
 The display name will be visible in the Wallet after you create the node.
 8. In the **Certificate** field, upload the file that contains the **Peer or ordering service admin identity certificate**.
 9. In the **Private key** field, upload the file that contains the **Peer or ordering service admin identity private key**.
 10. Review the information on the Summary page and click **Add peer** or **Add ordering service**.

 ### Option 2: Create a five node ordering service using certificates from an external CA
 {: #ibp-console-adv-deployment-create-five-node}

-When you have a paid {{site.data.keyword.cloud_notm}} Kubernetes Service cluster or are using a cluster hosted on another cloud provider using {{site.data.keyword.cloud_notm}} Private, you  have the additional option of deploying a five node ordering service that uses the Raft consensus protocol.
+When you have a paid {{site.data.keyword.cloud_notm}} Kubernetes Service cluster or are using a cluster that is hosted on another cloud provider by using {{site.data.keyword.cloud_notm}} Private, you  have the additional option of deploying a five node ordering service that uses the Raft consensus protocol.
 Before you deploy a five node ordering service, you need to build a JSON file that contains all of the certificates for the five nodes by using the following instructions:

 #### Create the certificates JSON file
 {: #ibp-console-adv-deployment-create-certs-file}

 The required certificates JSON file contains an array of five `msp` entries, where each array element contains the certificates for one of the ordering nodes.
-You must specify unique certificates for each node, do not reuse certificates across the different ordering nodes.
+You must specify unique certificates for each node.
+Do not reuse certificates across the different ordering nodes.
 The certificates in the `component` section represent the certificates for the node itself, while the `tls` section includes the certificates issued by the TLS CA.

 - **keystore**: The private key for this node
 - **signcerts**: The public key (also known as a signing certificate or enrollment certificate) assigned by the CA for this node.